 Lets assume that you, in your own way of using Org-mode, identify projects with a tag PROJECT, and that you use a todo keyword MAYBE to indicate a project that should not be considered yet.
 Lets further assume that the todo keyword DONE marks finished projects, and that NEXT and TODO indicate next actions.
 The tag @SHOP indicates shopping and is a next action even without the NEXT tag.
 Finally, if the project contains the special word IGNORE anywhere, it should not be listed either.
 In this case you would start by identifying eligible projects with a tags/todo match '+PROJECT/-MAYBE-DONE', and then check for TODO, NEXT, @SHOP, and IGNORE in the subtree to identify projects that are not stuck.
-The correct customization for this is information.
-You can customize the prefix using the option org-agenda-prefix-format.
-The prefix is followed by a cleaned-up version of the outline headline associated with the item.
+The correct customization for this is

-10.4 Presentation and sorting
+9.4 Presentation and sorting

 Before displaying items in an agenda view, Org-mode visually prepares the items and sorts them.
 Each item occupies a single line.
-The line starts with a prefix that contains the category (see Section 10.4.1 [Categories], page 60) of the item and other important
+The line starts with a prefix that contains the category (see Section 9.4.1 [Categories], page 57) of the item and other important information.
+You can customize the prefix using the option org-agenda-prefix-format.
+The prefix is followed by a cleaned-up version of the outline headline associated with the item.

-10.4.1 Categories
+9.4.1 Categories

 The category is a broad label assigned to each agenda item.
-By default, the category is simply derived from the file name, but you can also specify it with a special line in the buffer, like this3:
+By default, the category is simply derived from the file name, but you can also specify it with a special line in the buffer, like this: